Unidata/netcdf-c/docs/cloud.md

 Picking an access-key/secret-key pair is always determined by the current active profile.
-To choose to not use keys requires that the active profile must be "none".
+To choose to not use keys requires that the active profile must be "no".

 # Change Log {#nccloud_changelog}
 [Note: minor text changes are not included.]